 The UNITED FREEDOM MOVEMENT (UFM), established 3 June 1963 in Cleveland, was a coalition of more than 50 civic, fraternal, social, and civil-rights organizations inspired by the southern civil-rights movement.
 The local chapter of the NATIONAL ASSN.
 FOR THE ADVANCEMENT OF COLORED PEOPLE (NAACP) issued invitations to the founding meeting.
-Some charged that this represented an attempt by moderates to gain control of Cleveland''s civil-rights movement, that they appropriated militants'' plan to form a coalition for direct-action protest.
-Skeptical militant leaders joined the UFM in hopes of influencing its direction.
-Harold B. Williams, executive secretary of the local NAACP, was the coordinator of the UFM; its 4 co-chairs included Carriebell J. Cook, Rev. Isaiah Pogue, Jr., Rev. Paul Younger, and Clarence Holmes.
-Commissions were established to examine the areas of EDUCATION, housing, employment, health and welfare, and voting and political participation, as they related to blacks (see AFRICAN AMERICANS) in Cleveland.
-Using negotiations first and then direct-action protests if necessary, the UFM planned to pressure local leaders in business, industry, and politics for improvements.
-The first actions involved employment.
-In late June and July 1963, UFM leaders threatened to picket the MALL to protest discrimination in hiring workers for the expansion of PUBLIC AUDITORIUM; negotiations between the UFM leaders, city officials, and representatives from industry and labor produced an agreement late in July.
-The UFM also sponsored the Freedom March on 14 July 1963, which culminated in a rally that drew about 20,000 people to Cleveland Stadium to hear national leaders Roy Wilkins of the NAACP and James Farmer of CORE, the Congress of Racial Equality.
+Some charged that this represented an attempt by moderates to gain control of Cleveland’s civil-rights movement, in effect an appropriation of militants’ plan to form a coalition for direct-action protest.
+Nevertheless, skeptical militant leaders joined the UFM in hopes of influencing its direction.
+Harold B. Williams, executive secretary of the local NAACP, was the coordinator of the UFM; its four co-chairs included Carriebell J. Cook (Office of Job Retraining and Manpower), Rev. Isaiah Pogue, Jr. (St. Mark's Presbyterian Church), Rev. Paul Younger (Fidelity Baptist Church), and Clarence Holmes (NAACP).
+Commissions were established to examine the areas of EDUCATION, housing, employment, health and welfare, and voting and political participation, as they related to AFRICAN AMERICANS in Cleveland.
+Using negotiations first and then direct-action protests, if necessary, the UFM planned to pressure local leaders in business, industry, and politics for improvements.